living with parkinson’s

-This page is devoted to pieces which deal, either directly or en passant, with my experience of living with Parkinson’s Disease.
-I was diagnosed in 2008, at the grand age of 40.
-See also Batting for Parkinson’s, and Slender Threads, my recently published book.
+You can also read pieces which deal, either directly or en passant, with my experience of living with Parkinson’s Disease.

 Slender Threads: the whys and the wherefores – on the reasons why I wrote my book.